Brittney Griner: College career

 As a sophomore, Griner received First Team All-American honors after averaging 23 points a game, including a career-high 40 points against Green Bay in the Sweet 16.
 Her sophomore season ended with a 48-56 loss to the eventual national champion and conference rival, Texas A&M University.

 In her junior season, Griner averaged 23.2 points, 9.4 rebounds and 5 blocks per game.
 She blocked more shots than any other Division I women's team that season.
 Griner was named AP Player of the Year and The 2012 Premier Player of Women's College Basketball.

 On April 3, 2012, Griner led Baylor with 26 points, 13 rebounds and 5 blocked shots to win the Division I Women's Basketball Championship, 80–61 over Notre Dame.
 Griner was named the Final Four's Most Outstanding Player.
 Baylor finished its undefeated season with 40 wins, the most in NCAA history.

 After winning the championship on April 3, 2012, Griner decided to withdraw her candidacy for a roster spot on the 2012 U.S. Olympic women's basketball team.
 A month later Griner broke her wrist after jumping off her skateboard when she was going down a ramp.

-Her college career came to an end in the 2013 NCAA women's basketball tournament when Baylor lost to the University of Louisville Cardinals in the Sweet 16.
+Her college career came to an end in the 2013 NCAA women's basketball tournament when Baylor lost to the University of Louisville Cardinals during her senior year, in the Sweet 16.
+She later received her bachelor's degree in education in 2019.